 - Weighted Average Shares Outstanding = 280,000

-Therefore, despite having a total of 270,000 shares outstanding at the end of the year 2019, the total no. of shares outstanding effectively is 280,000, which has been calculated based on the date of origination of each share.
+Therefore, despite having a total of 270,000 shares outstanding at the end of the year 2019, the total number of shares outstanding effectively is 280,000, which has been calculated based on each share’s origination date.

 Uses of Weighted Average Shares Outstanding

-It is primarily used to correctly capture the sufficient capital available to a company during a reporting period.
-The underlying idea is that the funds at the disposal of a company change due to various events, such as the issue of new shares, buyback of existing shares, stock split, share dividend, bonus issue, conversion of warrants, etc., and so we mustn’t’ capture simply the number of outstanding shares at the end of a period as it is not what was available across the period.
-Therefore, it is evident that the company didn’t have the full year to utilize all the funds for business purposes.
+Its primary purpose is to accurately capture the sufficient capital available to a company during a reporting period.
+The underlying concept is that various events, such as the issuance of new shares, buyback of existing shares, stock splits, share dividends, bonus issues, and conversion of warrants, cause changes in the funds available to a company.
+Therefore, it is crucial not to simply capture the number of outstanding shares at the end of a period, as it does not reflect what was available.
+Thus, it becomes evident that the company did not have the full year to utilize all the funds for business purposes.